 This course introduces elementary education from philosophical, theoretical, social, and historical perspectives.
 Emergent theories and philosophies are examined.
 Students begin to explore the development of young children and legal issues related to education in grades one through six.
-Students are required to participate in a forty-hour prepracticum experience during this course.
+Students are required to participate in a forty-hour pre-practicum experience during this course.
 Students assimilate classroom learning about the educational process with observational experiences in grades one through six classroom settings.
 One month (or as early as possible) prior to the pre-practicum placement, students must submit to CORI and SORI checks.
 Inability to fulfill the course requirement of 40 hours of pre-practicum observation due to CORI or SORI restrictions will result in course failure.
 It will also result in inability to successfully fulfill the program and degree requirements.
+Note: this course is only offered in the fall semester.
 Prerequisites: MATH 127 Math for Elementary Teachers I or MATH 128 Math for Elementary Teachers II; one life science course (BIOL 121 Biological Principles I, or BIOL 140 Introductory Biology and BIOL 142 Introductory to Biology Laboratory) or one physical science course (CHEM 151 General Chemistry I, PHYS 151 College Physics I, PHYS 161 General Physics I, ESCI 121 Geology, ESCI 123 Meteorology, ESCI 124 Physical Ocean Environment, or PHYS 113 & 112 Science of Music and Lab); or departmental approval.